defgsus/office-schedule-data/templates/README.md

 bundles are currently between 6 to 8 megabytes each.

-# Metadata
+# Data access

+For a pythonian way read [data_access.md](docs/data_access.md).

-[metadata.json](raw/metadata.json) contains an object in the following format:
+Some metadata is found in [raw/metadata.json](raw/metadata.json) and contains an object of the following format:

 ```json
 {